-- AEOLUS: package for satellite lidar wind data pre-processing (aeolus). - BLACKLIST: package for blacklisting. - COPE: package for "cope" (new way to pre-process observations). - OBSTAT: statistics of observation feedback data (only used at ECMWF). - ODB: ODB (Observational DataBase software), needed by ARPEGE/ALADIN for their analysis or their assimilation cycle. - SATRAD: satellite data handling package, needed to run the model analysis/assimilation. - SCAT: scatterometers handling.
+- AEOLUS: package for satellite lidar wind data pre-processing (aeolus). - BLACKLIST: package for blacklisting. - COPE: package for "cope" (new way to pre-process observations). - OBSTAT: statistics of observation feedback data (only used at ECMWF). - ODB: ODB (Observational DataBase software), needed by ARPEGE/ALADIN for their analysis or their assimilation cycle. - SATRAD: satellite data handling package, needed by assimilation cycle. - SCAT: scatterometers handling.

-The sequences in a forecast suite. $\mathbf{5}$
+5 The sequences in a forecast suite.

-ARPEGE forecast suite.
-5.1
+5.1 ARPEGE forecast suite.

-One describes the succession of jobs which are necessary in an operational suite: the example of ARPEGE-METROPOLE TL1198L105c2.2 will be taken (operational configuration at 01/03/2016). (denotation TL1198L105c2.2 means: TL1198 for linear Gaussian grid and triangular truncation 1198; L105 for 105 layers; c2.2 for stretching coefficient=2.2).
-The reader can for example read documentations (NTA30) and (IDTŠ) to have more information about the spectral representation on a field.
+One describes the succession of jobs which are necessary in an operational suite: the example of ARPEGE-METROPOLE TL1198L105c2.2 will be taken (operational configuration at 01/07/2016). (denotation TL1198L105c2.2 means: TL1198 for linear Gaussian grid and triangular truncation 1198; L105 for 105 layers; c2.2 for stretching coefficient=2.2).
+The reader can for example read documentations (NTA30) and (IDTS) to have more information about the spectral representation on a field.